xkumiyu/imagenet-downloader/README.md

 $ cat <generated urllist> | xargs -n 2 ./download.sh
 ```

 * It takes several hours to download about 1.3 million images, and their size is about 100 GB.
+* We recommend running it in the backend, ex. `$ nohup cat list/urllist.txt | xargs -n 2 ./download.sh > download.log &`

-3. Generate Image File List
+3. (optionally) Generate Image File List

 ```
 $ python gen_list.py